JosephDuffy/GatheredKit/README.md

 ## CocoaPods

-To install via [CocoaPods](https://cocoapods.org) add the following line to your Podfile:
+To install via [CocoaPods](https://cocoapods.org) add the following to your Podfile:

 ```ruby
 pod 'GatheredKit'
 ```

 and then run `pod install`.

-# Documentation

-Documentation for GatheredKit is provided in the source code.
-Browsable documentation is available at [https://josephduffy.github.io/GatheredKit/](https://josephduffy.github.io/GatheredKit/).

 # Running Tests